 Maryland Part-Time Grant

-This grant is for students who are registered for at least 6 credits but less than 12 credits at Hagerstown Community College.
-The amounts are set and cannot be increased.
-A certain amount of these funds are given to Hagerstown Community College at the beginning of the academic year.
-This is a first come first served grant given by the Student Financial Aid Office.
+This grant is for students who are registered for at least half-tine (6 credits) but less than full-time (12 credits) at Hagerstown Community College.
+Students must file the FAFSA or MSFAA by March 1 and must be a Maryland Resident as well as their parents (if a dependent student based on FAFSA information).
+The amounts of the part-time grant are set and cannot be increased.
+Hagerstown Community College receives a certain of amount of funding at the beginning of each academic year.
+This is a first come, first served grant given by the Student Financial Aid Office.
 Students who were awarded an Educational Assistance Grant (described above) by MHEC but are not registered full-time may be awarded a Part-Time Grant depending on availability.

 Maryland Legislative Programs